narayansharma91/TDD_with_node/README.md

 - Benefits of implementing automated unit test on your project.

 ## Session 2: Practical
-- Popular testing frameworks.
+ - Introduction, Benefits of writing unit test on your project.
-- How to configured Testing framework with node.js project.
+ - Configure suitable testing framework for your NODEJS project.
-- Write a test code that validate your function.
+ - Examples of UNIT TESTING
-- Introduction of assertions.
+ - Assignments

 ## Session 3: Practical
 - Basic concepts of hooks.